severdia/shakespeare-obsidian/scripts_source/markdown/Sir Thomas More/Act 3, Scene 1.md

 ==130==*In lucem veniat quam qui—*

 **RANDALL.**
 ==131==I prithee, good Erasmus, be covered.
-I have forsworn speaking of Latin, else, as I am true counsellor, I’d tickle you with a speech.
+I have forsworn speaking of Latin, else, as I am true counselor, I’d tickle you with a speech.
 Nay, sit, Erasmus;—sit, good my Lord of Surrey.
 I’ll make my lady come to you anon, if she will, and give you entertainment.

 **ERASMUS.**
 ==132==Is this Sir Thomas More?